i-on-project/core/docs/api/calendar-terms.md

     }
   ],
   "links": [
-    { "rel": [ "self" ], "href": "/v0/terms/1920v?limit=2" },
+    { "rel": [ "self" ], "href": "/v0/calendar-terms/1920v?limit=2" },
-    { "rel": [ "next" ], "href": "/v0/terms?page=1&limit=2" },
+    { "rel": [ "next" ], "href": "/v0/calendar-terms?page=1&limit=2" },
-    { "rel": [ "collection" ], "href": "/v0/terms" }
+    { "rel": [ "collection" ], "href": "/v0/calendar-terms" }
   ]
 }
 ```

-# `Term Item`
+# `Calendar Term Item`

-A simplified representation of a `term`.
-This is how `term`s are represented as individual `collection` items.
+A simplified representation of a `calendar term`.
+This is how `calendar term`s are represented as individual `collection` items.

 ## Properties
+All properties which are not assigned with the `mandatory` label, are optional, they may not be included in the representation.

-* `name`: the term's unique acronym; an abbreviation of its name
+* `name`: the calendar term's unique acronym; an abbreviation of its name
+  - mandatory
   - type: **text**
   - e.g. "1920v"

 ## Link relations
-A term item representation:
+A calendar term item representation:
 * *must* include a link to its context, using the `self` link relation
 * *may* include a link to the `term collection` it belongs to, using the `collection` link relation

-# `Term Collection`
+# `Calendar Term Collection`

 ## Link relations
-A term collection representation:
+A calendar term collection representation:
 * *must* include a link to itself, using the `self` link relation
-* *may* include links to a number of its terms, using the `item` link relation
+* *may* include links to a number of its calendar term, using the `item` link relation

 ## Actions
-A term collection representation includes a description of the available actions the client may want to apply.
+A calendar term collection representation includes a description of the available actions the client may want to apply.
 Details on how the client should go around applying such actions are described in the message itself.

 The available actions are:
 * `search`: search for the collection's items.